evil-tech/in-utils/README.md

 ```bash
 npm install --save in-utils-js
 ```
 Your team-leader will probably love you by now, so much that he will give you non-stop vacation.
-That means you know have a lot of free time to help us on this project.
+That means you now have a lot of free time to help us on this project.

 In-utils follows severe conventions and stardards, summarized with the MEME principle (Make Everything More Entangled).
 You probably understood everything by now, but I think bullet points are cool, so let's examine everything in detail:
 * All the utilities **MUST** always work, as their good counterpart would, they just need to be slower, way slower.